Paysafe Limited (PSFE) Dips More Than Broader Markets: What You Should Know

-Investors will be hoping for strength from Paysafe Limited as it approaches its next earnings release.
-On that day, Paysafe Limited is projected to report earnings of $0.47 per share, which would represent a year-over-year decline of 21.67%.
+Wall Street will be looking for positivity from Paysafe Limited as it approaches its next earnings report date.
+On that day, Paysafe Limited is projected to report earnings of $0.54 per share, which would represent a year-over-year decline of 10%.

 It is also important to note the recent changes to analyst estimates for Paysafe Limited.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Paysafe Limited is holding a Zacks Rank of #1 (Strong Buy) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 3.64% higher.
+Paysafe Limited is currently sporting a Zacks Rank of #1 (Strong Buy).

-In terms of valuation, Paysafe Limited is currently trading at a Forward P/E ratio of 5.35.
-This represents a discount compared to its industry's average Forward P/E of 15.33.
+In terms of valuation, Paysafe Limited is currently trading at a Forward P/E ratio of 5.29.
+This valuation marks a discount compared to its industry's average Forward P/E of 14.94.

-It is also worth noting that PSFE currently has a PEG ratio of 0.6.
+It is also worth noting that PSFE currently has a PEG ratio of 0.52.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Financial Transaction Services stocks are, on average, holding a PEG ratio of 1.25 based on yesterday's closing prices.
+PSFE's industry had an average PEG ratio of 1.23 as of yesterday's close.

 The Financial Transaction Services industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 156, putting it in the bottom 39% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 116, which puts it in the top 47% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report